20 Backyard BBQ Tips for Memorial Day

 BBQ Tips: Prep a Fire Pit

 Ending your party with a cozy fire is fun, but you need to be ready!
-Prepare your fire pit for the big day by clearing out debris, stacking in some firewood and making sure you have more wood on hand.
+Prepare your fire pit for the big day by clearing out debris, stacking firewood and keeping more wood on hand.
 If you don’t have a fire pit, there are lots of patio-friendly fire pit tables and similar designs that you can choose from.
 Or, believe it or not, you can build your own fire table!

 BBQ Tips: Don’t Forget Music and Games